Ism-ail11/MCWC/README.md

 2. **Layer-sequential prediction** with **keyframes** and **residual coding**.
 3. **Quantization + compressed bitstream** suitable for fast decode.

-The code is organized as a standard GitHub project and is **Windows-friendly**.

 ## Folder structure

 ```